1.24. Provisions, contingent liabilities and contingent assets:

 Types of risk

-As a lending non-banking financial company, the most important risks it is faced with are the following:
+As a lending non-banking financial company, the most important risks faced are as follows:

 • Credit risk